How To: Count from 1 to 10 in Vietnamese

 In this video, we learn how to replace possessive nouns and adjectives with pronouns.
 Using pronouns to replace possessive nouns and adjectives is simple, an example includes: Joe's car is dirty, would change to, his car is dirty, or it is dirty.
 Another example of this is "Sara's shoes are outside" would be "her shoes are outside", or "they are outside".
 "The workers' lunches are in the refrigerator", would be "their lunches are in the refrigerator", or "they are in the refrigerator".
 Practi...

-How To: Say "excuse me" in perfect Japanese
+How To: Say "I don't speak French" in perfect French

 How To: Express opportunity in English using "get to"